-As shown in Algorithm 1, the body of a MH implementation is a loop containing a single conditional statement and two associated branches.
+As shown in Algorithm 1, the body of a serial MH implementation is a loop containing a single conditional statement and two associated branches.
 We can thus view the possible execution paths as a binary tree, illustrated in Figure 4.2.
 The vanilla version of parallel prefetching speculatively evaluates all paths in this binary tree on parallel processors [Brockwell, 2006].
-The sampled path will be exactly one of these, so with J processors this approach achieves a speedup of $\log_2 J$ with respect to single core execution, ignoring communication and bookkeeping overheads.
+A serial simulation corresponds to exactly one of these paths, so with J processors this approach achieves a speedup of $\log_2 J$ with respect to single core execution, ignoring communication and bookkeeping overheads.

 Naïve prefetching can be improved by observing that the two branches in Algorithm 1 are not taken with equal probability.
-For typical algorithm tunings, the reject branch tends to be more probable; a classic result for the optimal MH acceptance rate in the Gaussian case is 0.234 [Roberts et al., 1997], so prefetching scheduling policies can be built around the expectation of rejection.
-Angelino et al. [2014] provides a thorough review of these strategies.
+On average, the left-most branch, corresponding to a sequence of rejected proposals, tends to be more probable; the classic result for the optimal MH acceptance rate is 0.234 [Roberts et al., 1997], so most prefetching scheduling policies have been built around the expectation of rejection.
+Let $\alpha \leq 0.5$ be the expected probability of accepting a proposal.
+Byrd et al. [2008] introduced a procedure, called speculative moves, that speculatively evaluates only along the "reject" branch of the binary tree; in Figure 4.2, this corresponds to the left-most branch.
+In each round of their algorithm, only the first k out of J-1 extra cores perform useful work, where k is the number of rejected proposals before the first accepted proposal, starting from the root of the tree.
+The expected